vladikcomper/MegaPCM/docs/1-installation/Sonic-1-Github-AS.md

 ## Step 3.
 Installing Mega PCM 2

 It's finally time to get to the star of the show, Mega PCM itself!
-As mentioned in the beginning, installing Mega PCM itself is a easy as dropping a few files and adding a few lines of code.
+As mentioned at the beginning, installing Mega PCM itself is a easy as dropping a few files and adding a few lines of code.
 However, a few more steps are required in case of Sonic 1, because of a few hacks involving the infamous "Sega PCM" sample.

 ### Step 3.1.
 Download and unpack Mega PCM and Sonic 1 sample table